 U.S. Bank supports United Way in their efforts to support a wide range of social and health services needs in our communities.
 Local United Way chapters may be invited to submit a grant application by a Community Affairs Manager.
 If invited to apply, we will accept general operating requests, as well as program grant requests that correspond with our Community Possible grant focus areas.

 American Red Cross

 U.S. Bank is a committed member of the Disaster Responder Program, contributing national funds annually to ensure the American Red Cross can immediately implement disaster relief efforts.
-We accept program grant requests from local American Red Cross chapters for the Disaster Services Funding Program, Home Fire Campaign and Service to Armed Forces Program.
-Accepting applications January 1 – January 31.
+Local American Red Cross Chapters may be invited to submit a grant application by a Community Affairs Manager.
+If invited to apply, we will accept program grant requests for the Disaster Services Funding Program, Home Fire Campaign and Service to Armed Forces Program.